MB3hel/AUVControlBoard/docs/docs/firmware/developing.md

 | v1                   | CMSIS-DAP&ast;         | `cb_v1_via_cmsisdap.cfg`     |
 | v2                   | ST-LINK v2             | `cb_v2_via_stlink2.cfg`      |

-&ast;There is a firmware for a Raspberry Pi Pico to turn it into a CMSIS-DAP debugger.
-This is a variant of the Picoprobe firmware.
+&ast;The PicoProbe firmware can be used to turn a low cost Raspberry Pi Pico board into a CMSIS-DAP debugger.

 *Note that [OpenOCD](https://openocd.org/) must be installed and in the `PATH`.*

+***Note: NEVER power the system from both the debug probe and USB at the same time.
+Generally, power the system over USB and do not connect the power (3.3V) from the debug probe.
+Signals and GND must be connected from the debug probe.***

 ## Generator Projects